AP 444: Teacher Development

 6.2.
 Principals may recommend changes to the Growth Plan if it does not reflect the Teaching Quality Standard; and

 6.3.
-Principals may reject a Growth Plan that does not meet the criteria of section 4 of this Administrative Procedure;
+Principals may reject a Growth Plan that does not meet the criteria of section 4 of this Administrative Procedure.

 7. The Principal shall meet with teachers to review Growth Plans at the onset of the year;

 7.1.
-Principals may meet with teachers again for review periodically throughout the year;
+Principals may meet with teachers again for review periodically throughout the year.

 8. Unless a teacher agrees, the content of a professional growth plan shall not be used in the evaluation process.

-With respect to PD:
+With respect to Professional Development:

 10. Principals and Directors shall ensure that staff are aware of the agenda for site-directed PD at least seven (7) days prior to the date of the PD.